EVER GET THE FEELING -

 THE HAUNTED COTTAGE

-According to workers, the feeling of a continued presence and being watched is reported often.
+According to staff, the feeling of a continued presence and being watched is reported often.
 Staff have also found items that have been moved or knocked over and voices from other rooms, but only to find, no one is there.

 Could it be the Taylor family checking in on their much loved Cottage?